0xfederama/water-reminder/README.md

   Icon=/home/[your username]/.config/water-reminder/water-glass.png
 ```
 - To make the app run at startup (using `water-reminder.desktop` and if you have `gnome-tweak-tools` installed) you can open Tweaks and add Water Reminder to the startup applications.
 Otherwise, if you didn't create `water-reminder.desktop` or if you don't have `gnome-tweak-tools`, open "Startup Applications", press "Add" and in the command section type `path/to/drink_linux`.
 Give the app the name you want

-### MacOS

-- Download the latest [release](https://github.com/0xfederama/water-reminder/releases) for MacOS (`.dmg` file)
-- Move `Water Reminder.app` file in Applications
-- Launch the app, then go into preferences, security and allow the app to be executed, since it is not trusted by Apple.
-- To make the app run at startup open preferences, users, [your user], login items and add the app to the list